ubirch/example-esp32/README.md

 git clone --recursive https://github.com/ubirch/example-esp32.git
 ```

-> If you have already colned the example, but do not have the submodules yet,
+> If you have already cloned the example, but do not have the submodules yet,
 you can get the submodules with the following commands:

 ```bash